arkivm/k8s-ddlog/doc/README.md

     There are some hiccups when you want to access the same cluster after restarting your docker or the machine.
 There are open issues that somethings are not supported after reboot ([https://github.com/kubernetes-sigs/kind/issues/1689](https://github.com/kubernetes-sigs/kind/issues/1689))

-- Then you can create the same set of pods we created on minikube.
+- Create the same set of pods we created using `minikube`.
 Since we used the docker env that points to our local docker registry for `minikube`, it worked without passing any credentials to the pod spec.
 However, with the switch to `kind`, we have to create a secret for pulling images from dockerhub.
     - Create secret with docker credentials

         ```bash